om-network/components/README.md

 - Clone this repository (om.network/components)
 - Create a new subfolder name `{token}` under the `/{type}` folder
 - Develop
-- Submit a pull request to this repository with useful description for review
+- Submit a pull request to this repository with useful description

 ### How to get started developing a component?
 - Copy the `example` folder